Maybe This Time (2014 film)

 Maybe This Time is a 2014 Filipino romantic comedy film directed by Jerry Lopez Sineneng starring Sarah Geronimo and Coco Martin.
-The film, produced by Star Cinema and Viva Films and distributed by the former, officially premiered in the Philippines on May 28, 2014.
+The film, produced by ABS-CBN Film Productions Inc. and Viva Films and distributed by Star Cinema, premiered in the Philippines on May 28, 2014.

 The film, which was labelled as 2014's summer movie Valentine, was the first team-up of Geronimo and Martin on the big screen after having previously worked together in the TV series 1DOL.
 It earned ₱20,000,000.00 on the first day of its release.

 Synopsis

 Steph Asuncion (Sarah Geronimo) and Tonio Bugayong (Coco Martin) were once in love.
 Back then, she was a young girl who wanted a simple life and he was older, more ambitious than she was.
 Tonio was a small town guy who wants to board a ship to provide for his family’s furniture business.
 Steph was a Manila girl who spends the summer in the province for community service.
 What might have been a sweet relationship ended sourly when Tonio left without saying goodbye.
 Steph was heartbroken and it taught her to dream bigger to be worthy of love.
 Will their paths cross again?
 Will they overcome the pains of the past to give love a second chance?

 This is a story between two people who will be reminded about the importance of being true to one’s self in order for true love to happen.